openshift-kni/baremetal-deploy/baremetal-prep/README.md

 To use baremetal-prep.sh one simply needs to clone the repo down to the provisioning host.
 Then set the execute bit on baremetal-prep.sh.
 Then copy the hosts.sample file to hosts and update the information in the file according to the deployment environment.

-There are currently 7 switches that can be passed:
+There are currently 7 options that can be passed:

 - -p \<nic\> (required) physical interface on host that will be used for provisioning bridge
 - -b \<nic\> (required) physical interface on the host that will be used for the baremetal bride